Duncanma/Blog/content/albums/seattle-night-workshop.md

       ]
     },
     {
-      "Title": "Back to the Lensbaby Sweet 22mm for a longer exposure shot insid", "Caption": "",
+      "Title": "Back to the Lensbaby Sweet 22mm for a longer exposure shot inside the nearly empty market.", "Caption": "",
       "Latitude": "",
       "Longitude": "",